The VASRD Principles

 Misconduct: If a condition is the result of intentional misconduct, then no rating will be awarded.
 This includes the use of illegal or controlled substances.
-So if a soldier intentionally injures himself in an attempt to separate from the service or get more money at separation or with any other motive, then that condition will not be rated.
+So if a soldier intentionally injures themselves in an attempt to separate from the service or get more money at separation or with any other motive, then that condition will not be rated.

 Pyramiding (§4.14): A single condition/symptom can only be rated once!
 As we talked about under coding options, a single condition could fit a couple of different codes, but rating a single condition more than once under different codes is not allowed.
 Now there are some particular cases where, say, a low back condition that has very limited motion and also affects the nerve creating severe nerve pain down the leg could be rated as two separate conditions.
 The first would be the limited motion of the back itself and the second would be the nerve pain down the leg.

 Note: For DoD only, each part in and of itself must make the soldier Unfit for Duty for both to be rated.